-Fudge is one of the most well-loved treats that you can make.
-Many people say that fudge is hands-down the best dessert.
+Fudge is one of the most well-loved treats that you can make, and many people say that it’s hands-down the best dessert.

 1 – Freeze the Fudge